-This course includes studies on matrices, vectors, systems of linear equations, differentiation and integration.
+This course includes matrices, vectors, and systems of linear equations, differentiation and integration.
+At the end of this course, student will acquire basic knowledge of matrices, differentiation and Integration.

-DDWS 2043 : Mathematics for Surveyor 3
+DDWS 2043 : Mathematics for Surveyor 3 (Prerequisite: DDWS 1142)

-This course focuses on calculus, both differential and integral, with emphasis on differentiation of multivariable equations or partial differentials and double integral, including the first and second order linear differential equations.
-This course will also introduce the statistics for data organization, representation, description and analysis, including testing the hypothesis and using the least square method to determine a regression model.
+This course focuses on calculus, both differential and integral, with emphasis on differentiation of multi-variable equations or partial differentials and double Integral, including the first and second order linear differential equations.
+At the end of this course, student will acquire basic calculus, the statistics for data organization, representation, description and analysis, including testing the hypothesis and using the least squares method to determine a regression model.